 We will remember them always.
 Nganimparlu kapurnalu-jana manngu-nyanyirni taarnngangku-juku.
 Nwern inenhenh kweteth iterl-arerlanetyenh.
 Aynanthe atewanthepe etelarerrantye intemaperte.

-Consiton, a movie by David Batty and Francis Jupurrula Kelly was released in 2012, and shares Aboriginal views on what happened at Coniston.
+Consiton is a movie by David Batty and Francis Jupurrula Kelly.
+It was released in 2012 and shares Aboriginal views on what happened at Coniston.
 The docu-drama interviewees are either survivors from the massacre or from the generations descended from the massacre victims.